akshatsanghi22/Video-Enhancement-with-CodeFormer/README.md

 The enhance_video.py script performs the following steps:

-    Setup: Imports necessary libraries and sets up directories.
+    1.Setup: Imports necessary libraries and sets up directories.
-    Frame Extraction: Uses FFmpeg to extract frames from the input video.
+    2.Frame Extraction: Uses FFmpeg to extract frames from the input video.
-    Frame Enhancement: Enhances each frame using CodeFormer with Real-ESRGAN for background upsampling.
+    3.Frame Enhancement: Enhances each frame using CodeFormer with Real-ESRGAN for background upsampling.
-    Video Reconstruction: Reassembles the enhanced frames into a video using FFmpeg.
+    4.Video Reconstruction: Reassembles the enhanced frames into a video using FFmpeg.
-    Audio Preservation: Extracts the original audio from the input video and merges it with the enhanced video.
+    5.Audio Preservation: Extracts the original audio from the input video and merges it with the enhanced video.

 Example